Automated Clustering and Program Repair for Introductory Programming Assignments: Repair Algorithm

 \section{Repair Algorithm}

 \seclabel{repair}

-In the previous section we defined a matching between two programs.
-In this section we consider a specification $\prog$, and an implementation $\progb$ between which there is no matching.
-The goal is to modify (minimally, w.r.t. some notion of a cost) $\progb$ such that a matching exists.
-We limit modifications of $\progb$ to (a) adding new variables to $\vars_\progb$, and (b) modification of expressions, i.e., $\blabel_\progb$.
-This modifications of $\progb$ correspond to modification, insertion, and deletion of statements in the original program, while the control-flow remains the same.
+In the previous section we defined the notion of a matching between two programs.
+In this section we consider an implementation $\pimpl$ and a cluster $\classes$ (with its representative $\prog_\classes$) between which there is no matching.
+We assume that $\pimpl$ and $\prog_\classes$ have the same control-flow.
+The goal is to \emph{repair} $\pimpl$; that is, to modify $\pimpl$ minimally, w.r.t. some notion of cost, such that the repaired program matches the cluster.
+More precisely, the repair algorithm searches for a program $\prog_\repaired$, such that $\prog_\classes \sim_\ins \prog_\repaired$, and $\prog_\repaired$ should be syntactically close to $\prog_\impl$.
+Therefore, our repair algorithm can be seen as a \emph{generalization of clustering to incorrect programs}.